 Provisions are recognized based on current obligations (legal or constructive) resulting from past events, when the amount of the obligation can be reliably estimated and its settlement is probable.

-The amount recognized as provision is the best estimate of the amounts required to offset the obligations at the end of each period, taking into account the risks and uncertainties regarding the obligation.
+The amount recognized as a provision is the best estimate of the consideration required to settle the current obligation at the end of each fiscal year, taking into account the risks and uncertainties regarding the obligation.

 2.25.
-Reserve for labor, civil and tax contingencies
+Reserve for civil, labor and tax risks